fishaudio/fish-diffusion/docs/pages/guide.md

    ```
    curl -sSL https://raw.githubusercontent.com/pdm-project/pdm/main/install-pdm.py | python3 -
    ```
+   For Chinese users, you may need to get pdm through the mirror source, and change the pdm source according to the guide of the mirror station.
+   The link for guide is here: [https://mirrors.tuna.tsinghua.edu.cn/help/pypi/](https://mirrors.tuna.tsinghua.edu.cn/help/pypi/)

  4. Once you have finished the base to set up the environment, proceed to download FishSVC from the [GitHub](https://github.com/fishaudio/fish-diffusion).
 You can either